Funders of the Amazon Basin

 To share strategies and lessons learned in order to become more effective grantmakers in the Andean-Amazon region

-Working together for a future sustained by vibrant, thriving communities and flourishing ecosystems in the Andean-Amazon Basin
+We work together for a present and future sustained by vibrant, resilient, and thriving communities and ecosystems in the Andean-Amazon Basin.

 • A learning group of funders* geographically focused on the Andean-Amazon Basin